sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 2. In the left navigation menu, select the section ‘Meals’.
 3. Click on 'Bread and Butter Pudding'.
 4. Check the ingredients list.
 This has Butter and Margarine as well as Apricot Jam, Raspberry Jam, Marmalade.
-5. Go to 'Mealplanner UI'
+5. Go to 'Mealplanner UI'.
 6. Navigate to "meals" page from the navigation bar.
 7. Search for "Bread and Butter Pudding".
 8. Verify that Butter, and Apricot Jam are displayed.